Look to the Future

 The Trail is the fourth and final vehicle in the AI series of advanced concept vehicles from Audi, joining the AICON, AI:RACE and AI:ME.
 While the first three represented luxury, performance and city driving, respectively, this final version is ready to head off-road.
 AI:TRAIL is fully electric, designed to handle rough terrain with enough battery life to adventure far from civilization.
 Unlike previous AI models, the AI:TRAIL doesn’t carry big screen displays for entertainment — its intention encourages occupants to enjoy the natural surroundings wherever the Trail takes them.
 Sporting massive 22-inch wheels, the AI:TRAIL is built for heading off the beaten path.
 Ground clearance is a very high 13.4 inches, and the AI:TRAIL can even ford 1.6 feet of water.

 Like the other AI concepts, the AI:TRAIL is capable of autonomous driving, allowing its passengers to relax and enjoy the scenery.
 Large windows all around give occupants a great view of the surroundings thanks to a glass roof as well as additional glass below the windshield that provides a better view of the upcoming terrain.
-Operating controls are quite simple — aside from the steering wheel and pedals, a docked smartphone is the primary interface.
+Operating controls is quite simple — aside from the steering wheel and pedals, a docked smartphone is the primary interface.
 Seats are also simple: front occupants sit on slim but supportive seats, while rear passengers enjoy seats designed as hammocks.
 The AI:TRAIL has a unique lighting system — rather than employing conventional headlights, the AI:TRAIL carries a series of highly-efficient drones with matrix LED lighting.
-These can attach themselves to the vehicle or fly ahead to light the path.
+These attach themselves to the vehicle or fly ahead to light the path.
 The drones also transmit video back to the cabin.

 Audi Q4 e-tron — Geneva